Subject Guide — World History

 Covering 2,000 years of British history in 850 pages, this comprehensive work contains 4,500 dictionary entries that not only cover political and constitutional history, but also provide information on social, economic, religious, military, naval, legal, and cultural history.
 Special features include a list of all kings and queens of England and Britain along with a list of prime ministers with their dates and nine line drawn maps that include topics such as “Growth of the British Empire,” “Tribal Britain,” and “England and Wales during the Time of the Romans.”

-*New 2010!
 The Oxford Encyclopedia of Medieval Warfare and Military Technology Ref U37.094

 Three-volume set examines all aspects of warfare and military technology in medieval times, especially in Europe, the Byzantine Empire, and the Crusader States between 500 CE to 1500.